chenxiaolong/jellyfin-ffmpeg-fedora/README.md

 The [`jellyfin-ffmpeg.spec`](./jellyfin-ffmpeg.spec) file can be built like any ordinary RPM spec.
 To build it inside a `mock` container:

+1. Make sure the [RPMFusion repos are enabled](https://rpmfusion.org/Configuration).
+The steps enable both the `free` and `nonfree` repos by default, but jellyfin-ffmpeg only requires `free`.

-1. Install mock and the config files for including the rpmfusion-free repos.
+2. Install mock and the config files for including the rpmfusion-free repos.

     ```bash
     sudo dnf install rpmdevtools mock mock-rpmfusion-free
     ```

-2. Ensure the current user is in the `mock` group.
+3. Ensure the current user is in the `mock` group.

     ```bash
     sudo gpasswd -a "${USER}" mock
     ```

-3. Download the sources.
+4. Download the sources.

     ```bash
     spectool -g jellyfin-ffmpeg.spec
     ```

-4. Build an SRPM from the spec file and the sources.
+5. Build an SRPM from the spec file and the sources.

     ```bash
     fedora_ver=$(source /etc/os-release && echo "${VERSION_ID}")